UPennCBE544/2023.github.io/ASE/Getting_Started/README.md

 <a name='convergence-with-k-points'></a>

 #### Convergence with k-Points ####
 Next, you will be running the `kptconv.py` script in the `k-points` folder.
-Look through the script to understand what its doing.
-Run this script by submitting a job to an external node as discussed previously.
-Remember now you run with `kptconv.py` not `lattice.py`.
-Upon completion, the script outputs a convergence plot and prints the total energies as a function of the k-points used in the calculation.
+You will study the effect of k-point on the convergence by sampling k-points from 2 to 8.
+I have created the folders labeled with the k-point.
+Look through the script inside these folders to understand what it is doing.
+Run the script in each by submitting a job to an external node as discussed previously.
+Once you have all the calculations done, make a plot for total energy as a function of k-points.

 From the plot, and your understanding of concepts in DFT, suggest your pick for the k-points and the rationale behind your choice.